 Sofia’s Commonwealth war graves cemetery contains the remains not only of British military personnel, but also of South Africans, Australians and others from the Commonwealth who sacrificed their lives, in the Second World War, in the fight against Nazism and fascism.

 Plovdiv Central Cemetery is about a kilometre from the city centre, within the city limits, with the entrance about 100m north of the crossroads of Iztochen Boulevard and Maria Loisa Boulevard.
 As you enter the main entrance to Plovdiv Central Cemetery, take the first turning on the right in front of the church.
 Continue and take the third road on the left.
 The Commission cemetery is at the end of this road and is surrounded by a low brick wall.

 According to the Commonwealth War Graves Commission, the Commonwealth servicemen buried at Plovdiv Central Cemetery died either as prisoners of war or while serving with the occupying forces following the Bulgarian capitulation in September 1918.

 It was formerly called Philippopolis (St. Archangel) Cemetery and was formed after the Armistice by the concentration of graves from Philippopolis Protestant Cemetery, Philippopolis Roman Catholic Cemetery, Karagatch Protestant Cemetery, Kostenecbanja British Cemetery, Kurtova Konare Civil Cemetery, Mustafa Pasha British Cemetery and Tatar Pazardzik Protestant Cemetery.

-If you would like to buy a poppy beforehand, these are currently on sale at the British Embassy Sofia (9 Moskovska Street) and at the British Council (7 Krakra Street Sofia).
+If you would like to buy a poppy beforehand, these will be available on sale at the British embassy Sofia, 9 Moskovska Street, and at the British Council, 7 Krakra Street, from November 1 onwards.